 Modeling of hydrocarbon systems (basin modeling) is a method for quantitative and qualitative evaluation of hydrocarbon potential of a sedimentary basin, identification of potentially productive zones and local features within the basin, and assessment of subsurface risks.
 As such, basin modeling is simulation of how geological horizons of a certain region formed and changed, and when and at which points of these horizons hydrocarbons appeared and accumulated.
 Building a regional model means processing huge volumes of interrelated data, which helps significantly increase the amount of useful information extracted from such data and enables a quick re-evaluation of territories under consideration when new data comes in.
 This is a major technology domain at the confluence of geology, physics, chemistry and mathematics.

-By now, Gazprom Neft's Science and Technology Center has developed more than fifteen models for various petroleum regions in Russia and abroad.
+By now, Gazprom Neft's Science and Technology Center has developed 20 models for various petroleum regions in Russia and abroad.